 Video of surgical procedure

-Hip dysplasia is a developmental condition of the hip joints which results in malformation of the hip joint and arthritic changes.
+Hip dysplasia is a developmental condition of the hip joint(s) which results in malformation of the hip joint(s) and arthritic changes.
 Looseness of the hips in young dogs may result in arthritis of the joints over a period of months to years.
 The illustration right shows an arthritic hip on the left and a normal hip on the right.
 Any breed can develop this condition, however large breeds are most commonly affected.
-Defective genetics result in looseness of the soft tissues and poor muscling which allow the head of the femur to slip in and out of the hip when a dog runs and plays.
+Defective genetics result in looseness of the soft tissues and poor muscling which allow the head of the femoral head to slip in and out of the hip socket when a dog runs and plays.
 This wears the cartilage off the head of the femur and socket (acetabulum) of the hip.
-In addition, the soft hip bones in puppies can become permanently deformed and the rim of the hip socket may develop small painful fractures.
+In addition, the soft hip bones in puppies become permanently deformed and the rim of the hip socket may develop small painful fractures.